brycewray/hugo-site/content/posts/2019/12/packing-up.md

 Good to go, right?
 Well, not quite.

-What if File Eight and File Twelve each want to have a variable named `event1`---but meaning two totally different things?
+What if File Eight and File Twelve each want to have a variable named `event1` --- but meaning two totally different things?
 That wouldn't work.
 In the same file (not to mention the same computer RAM), each variable would have to have a *unique* name.
-How would *you* like to go back through a megabyte's worth of code---or more---and have to make sure no two variables had the same names (*and* clean up all the references to them, which wouldn't necessarily be a simple search-and-replace operation)?
+How would *you* like to go back through a megabyte's worth of code --- or more --- and have to make sure no two variables had the same names (*and* clean up all the references to them, which wouldn't necessarily be a simple search-and-replace operation)?

 ### Dependencies